po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/08-Stu_Update-Delete/README.md

-# 🏗️ Implement the PUT and DELETE Route with Your Own Parameters
+## 🏗️ Implement the PUT and DELETE Route with Your Own Parameters

 Work with a partner to implement the following user story:

-* As a book store owner, I want to be able to update and remove certain books of my choice from our inventory.
+* As a bookstore owner, I want to be able to update and remove certain books of my choice from the inventory.

 ## Acceptance Criteria

-* It's done when a book can be updated based on specific parameters (e.g. 'numberOfPges').
+* It's done when a book can be updated based on specific parameters (like 'numberOfPages').

-* It's done when a book can be deleted based on specific parameters (e.g. 'bookid').
+* It's done when a book can be deleted based on specific parameters (like 'book_id').

 ---

-## 💡 Hint(s)
+## 💡 Hints

-* Which option do you need to use on the method call?
+Which option do you need to use on the method call?

 ## 🏆 Bonus

-If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * What SQL operators does Sequelize support?

-* Use [Google](https://www.google.com) or another search engine to research the above.
+Use [Google](https://www.google.com) or another search engine to research this.

+---

+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.